 PRISCILLA GRANT IS COMING TO REDMOND AFTER ALL!

 She says in her letter that she already found us a boarding house in Kingsport ~ and then didn't describe one bit of it!
 So I have imagined a friendly fire, a window seat, and a pine scented air to lull me to sleep when I am longing for my dear sweet home.

-I will not say that Gilbert isn't, but therein lies the problem because I think he means to be more than nice.
+Not that Gilbert isn't, but therein lies the problem because I think he means to be more than nice.
 And it's going to ruin everything.
 For proof please note that ever since he put his hand on mine this afternoon I haven't been able to write properly.
 (Which Diary, if you could look at yourself you would sadly attest to.)
 He is the brightest boy I know, not only in smarts but in heart and deed.
 Yet sometimes he can be so clod headed.
-Bogs and clods, you see why I have need of you.
-Tell me true, Diary, if a young man inquires as to your thoughts (was there ever a more dangerous question?) and you tell him that you are afraid to speak for fear that all the beauty we had been admiring would vanish like a broken silence, should he not conclude that now was not the time for talk?
-But that is unfair, for he never said a word after that but let his HAND do the talking.
+Bogs and clods.
+You see why I have need of you.
+But tell me true, Diary, if a young man inquires as to your thoughts (was there ever a more dangerous question?) and you tell him that you are afraid to speak for fear that all the beauty we had been admiring would vanish like a broken silence, should he not conclude that now was NOT the time for talk?
+But that is unfair, for Gilbert never said a word after that but let his HAND do the talking.
 If he ever tries something so foolish again I am sure to fail in the first term ~ handwriting is rather essential I've heard.

 And now I have an enormous blob of ink on the page and no blotter to hand.
 I should have crossed out nice when I had the chance!

 August 21st, 1883, Sloane House, Sloane Lane, Avonlea, P.E.I